-The dispatcher will ask a series of structured questions and have officers responding to the appropriate area.
-Listen carefully to each question and try to answer it the best you can.
+The dispatcher will ask a series of questions and have officers respond to the appropriate area.
+Listen carefully to each question and try to answer it as best as you can.
 Do not hang up until the dispatcher tells you to do so.
-Information the dispatcher may ask you for includes: